boltlabs-inc/key-mgmt-spec/contributing.md

 # Contributing
-To contribute to the specification, please refer to the following guidelines.
+To contribute to the specification, please refer to the [Repository Overview](README.md#repository-overview) from the [README](README.md) and adhere to the following guidelines.

 ## Writing Guidelines